BShadid/TweetBuilder/outline.md

 files maps to one or multiple of the objectives outlines in milestones.txt.

-NOTE: The graphics library, graphics.py, is already written, so there shouldn`t need to be any changes made to it.
+NOTE: The graphics library, graphics.py, is already written, so there shouldn't need to be any changes made to it.